 The tiger poaching statistics represents what is provided by WPSI which reports as many verifiable tiger fatalities as possible.
 Naturally the total number of cases resulting from poaching and other causes of mortality may be higher than what is described below.
 Causes of death not included in the “other documented mortality” statistics: human-wildlife conflict, attacks by other tigers or large brown bears, road/train accidents, and accidental deaths caused by medications during sedation and treatment.

 The table below reflects in-depth data on recent tiger mortality in India.
 Note that figures of “seized” tiger parts are either parts of tiger skulls averaged by weight and divided by the average weight of a skull to determine how many tigers those parts came from or are representative of skins and other parts of a tiger which can be uniquely identified as having represented the death of one tiger.
-As of July 2016 detailed mortality data from 2015 is not available.
+Mortality data from 2015 and beyond are not available.

 In-Depth Data on Tiger Mortality (2011-2014)